Fermi's golden rule for spontaneous emission in absorptive and amplifying media

-In this Letter, we show that this LDOS view of SE~\cite{Pick:17,PhysRevB.102.155303, PhysRevA.64.033812,PhysRevA.99.033853,LiuLeiWangLongWang} is in general {\it incorrect}, and introduce a revision to the usual FGR for the SE decay of a point dipole (Eq.~\eqref{eq: FGR_class}), for the case of dielectric media with amplifying regions.
-From a macroscopic quantum theory of loss and gain, we derive the master equation of a TLS interacting with its electromagnetic environment in the weak coupling limit through a second-order Born-Markov approximation, which gives rise to terms associated with the pump (originating from the gain region) and the decay (originating from the loss region) of the emitter.
-Using a coupled gain-loss resonator structure, we show that while the common Maxwell treatment of SE leads to negative Purcell factors and nonphysical temporal evolutions of the TLS, our scheme leads to a {\em positive Purcell factor with non-vanishing steady states}.
-We explain why the common assumption, that the SE rate scales with the LDOS {\em fails}, and present a resolution to this breakdown.
-We show that the SE in such media cannot be used in further semiclassical calculations, but must be treated quantum mechanically, and that the usual limit of a harmonic oscillator model fails.
-We then present the correct FGR for describing SE (which also includes absorption processes from the gain medium) in such media.
+In this Letter, we show that this common LDOS view of SE~\cite{Pick:17,PhysRevB.102.155303, PhysRevA.64.033812,PhysRevA.99.033853,LiuLeiWangLongWang} is in general {\it incorrect}, and present a revision to the usual FGR for the SE decay of a point dipole (correcting Eq.~\eqref{eq: FGR_class}), for the case of dielectric media with amplifying regions.
+From a macroscopic quantum theory of loss and gain, we derive the master equation of a TLS interacting with its photonic environment in the weak coupling limit, through a second-order Born-Markov approximation, which gives rise to terms associated with the pump (from the gain region) and the decay (from the loss region) of the emitter.
+Using a coupled gain-loss resonator structure, we show that while the LDOS-SE model leads to negative Purcell factors and nonphysical temporal evolutions of the TLS, our scheme leads to a {\em positive Purcell factor with non-vanishing steady states}.
+We explain why the common assumption that the SE rate scales with the LDOS {\em fails}, and show that the SE in such media must be derived from a proper quantum model, taking into account the ordering of the field operators that have more significant consequences compared to the lossy medium case.

-\textit{Theory.} We consider the general Hamiltonian $H=H_{\rm a} +H_B + H_I$ of a TLS interacting with the electromagnetic field in a lossy~\cite{Dung,dung2000spontaneous} and amplifying media~\cite{raabe2008qed},
+\textit{Theory.} We consider the general Hamiltonian $H=H_{\rm a} +H_B + H_I$ of a TLS interacting with the electromagnetic field in a lossy~\cite{Dung,dung2000spontaneous} and amplifying media~\cite{raabe2008qed}, with